 Note: For compliance with the European Union's Low Voltage Directive, this unit requires an external power disconnect device such as a switch or circuit breaker.
-The disconnect device must be marked as such, clearly visible, directly accessible, and located within 1.8 m (6 ft) of the Model GM868.
-The power cord is the main disconnect device.
+The disconnect device must be marked as such, clearly visible, directly accessible, and located within 1.8 m (6 ft) of the Model GS868.

-An aluminum shroud over the printed circuit board shields the electrical components and serves as a location for the wiring diagram label.
-All of the procedures discussed in this chapter, except for fuse replacement, require removal of this shroud
+An aluminum shroud with a wiring diagram label is located over the main printed circuit board.
+All of the procedures discussed in this chapter, except for fuse replacement, require removal of this shroud.